Virhex/virhex.github.io/_docs/hellbreaker/hellbreaker.md

 ---

 Welcome to Hellbreaker's modding documentation.
+Here you can learn how to modify and extend the game.

 Hellbreaker uses the open source game engine Urho3D.
 [Urho3D's documentation](https://urho3d.github.io/documentation/HEAD/index.html) is relevant to Hellbreaker.

+You can open the game console by pressing `F1`, and get a list of commands with the command `help`.

 #### [Game Content]({{ site.baseurl }}/docs/hellbreaker/content/)
 #### [Game Editor]({{ site.baseurl }}/docs/hellbreaker/game-editor/)